metricly/metricly-docs/content/api/api-alerts.md

 ## Get an Alert from /incidents/{id}

 You can use an **incidentId** to pull all information about an alert, such as violating metrics, specific events, elements affected, and start/stop timestamps.
-The incidentId can be found by through querying for a list of alerts.
+The incidentId can be found by querying for a list of alerts.

 **Request URL:** `https://app.metricly.com/incidents/{id-value-here}`